sigvehaug/gh-pages-20190614/index.md

 # News

-- Some event
+- This is my project funded by SNSF
-- Another exciting event
+- Partners
-- More news
+- Code